der-pw/ESP-12_WLED-Controller/README.md

 ----
 ## English

+## ATTENTION!
+Please do not build the current version!
+Due to an ugly [error in the design](https://github.com/der-pw/ESP-12_WLED-Controller/issues/2#issuecomment-1024920433) the board can be used, but the ESP resets itself after some effects indefinitely.
+I'm working on the design right now and will release it as soon as I've assembled and tested a current version.

 Design idea of an EPS-12 (E / F) based NeoPixel (WS2812B, WS2811, SK6812) controller especially for WLED or alternatives.